SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 * To integrate with the global track and trace option, your SAP ERP system shall be SAP EHP1 FOR SAP NETWEAVER 7.3 or higher.
 * To implement the extractor sample code in this repository, your SAP ERP system shall be S4 HANA 1909 SP03 on premise.
 Note that the sample code is not validated in a lower release, and not applicable for ECC series of products.
+* The node “Interface to Global Track and Trace” in the IMG and the related GTT-specific versions of the IMG activities are in Netweaver 740 only available from SP 18 on, and in Netweaver 750 only from SP 08 on.
+They cannot be downloaded as a correction via note assistant.
+We recommend upgrading to the service package level accordingly.

 ## Download and Installation